VanshajSaxena/ticketBookingService/README.md

 > A really simple ticket booking service implementation

----

-With this project I basically learned serialization and deserialization of JSON files from basic Java POJOs, through the use of `ObjectMapper` class from the Jackson Library.
+This project demonstrates serialization and deserialization of JSON files from basic Java POJOs, through the use of `ObjectMapper` class from the Jackson Library.

 ### Structure